unicode-org/message-format-wg/spec/formatting.md

    If the call fails or does not return a valid value, emit a Resolution error and use a _fallback value_ for the _expression_.

+#### Option Resolution

+The result of resolving _option_ values is a mapping of string identifiers to values.

+For each _option_:

+- Resolve the _identifier_ of the _option_.
+- If the _option_'s _identifier_ already exists in the resolved mapping of _options_,
+   emit a Duplicate Option Name error.
+- If the _option_'s right-hand side successfully resolves to a value, bind the _identifier_ of the _option_ to the resolved value in the mapping.
+- Otherwise, bind the _identifier_ of the _option_ to an unresolved value in the mapping.
+   Implementations MAY later remove this value before calling the _function_.
+   (Note that an Unresolved Variable error will have been emitted.)

+Errors MAY be emitted during _option resolution_, but it always resolves to some mapping of string identifiers to values.
+This mapping can be empty.

+### Markup Resolution

+Unlike _functions_, the resolution of _markup_ is not customizable.

+The resolved value of _markup_ includes the following fields:

+- The type of the markup: open, standalone, or close
+- The _name_ of the _markup_
+- For _markup-open_ and _markup_standalone_,
+  the resolved _options_ values after _option resolution_.

+The resolution of _markup_ MUST always succeed.

 ### Fallback Resolution